 Stephen two sons, Nathan, and Griffith Furst confirmed the News of Stephen Furst death news on actor’s Facebook Page.
 Similarly according to Nathan Furst

 “ He was proudest of his family, and he felt blessed and incredibly privileged to have the career that he had and enjoyed,.”

 Stephen married Lorraine, an entertainment lawyer in the year 1976.
 They had two sons; both are in the entertainment business.

 His first son Nathan Furst is a television and film composer.
-His younger son, Griffith Furst is an actor, director, and musician.
-Stephen had two grandchildren.
+Furthermore, his younger son, Griffith Furst is an actor, director, and musician.
+Moreover, Stephen had two grandchildren.
 He has shown reluctance to his net worth income.
 We assume that he has garnered an enormous net worth in thousands.

 Also, Read: Anthony Bourdain Wiki: Dead

-When the news of Stephen Furst death has hit the internet, it has walloped Hollywood.
-Many of them have given the tribute to the actor.
+When the news of Stephen Furst death has hit the internet.
+Furthermore, many of them have given the tribute to the actor.
 They tweeted

 RIP Stephen Furst pic.twitter.com/8Mp4sOs6r4